+The Company operates in one reportable business segment and has one customer.
 The Company relies, and expects to continue to rely, on a small number of vendors to manufacture supplies and materials for its development programs.
 These programs could be adversely affected by a significant interruption in these manufacturing services.